 Per 100 g

 Farmer’s ham traditionally consists of the lower or upper part of the leg of pork, which is cut to shape during processing.
 This process also removes fat and connective tissue so that the ham is even less fatty and leaner than it is naturally.
 In order to ensure that the mass holds together as well as possible, it is wrapped into a net, which gives the farmer’s ham its characteristic honeycomb pattern.
 Once this is done, the brine is injected, and the curing process begins.
 The meat is then pre-cooked at 65 degrees Celsius for about 50 minutes before being briefly smoked at the same temperature for five to ten minutes.
 In this step, the finely spiced taste is formed with a slight smoky note, which makes the Farmer’s Ham particularly delicate.
 Finally, the meat is cooked at a temperature of 80 degrees Celsius before being cooled down to 4 degrees Celsius and sold.
 The Farmer ham from GS Schmitz is also refined with real blossom honey, which gives it a hearty smoky aroma and an exceptionally floral sweetness.

 Consumption of farmer ham

-Farmer ham can be eaten cold and warm as a special pleasure.
-When cooled and thinly sliced, it is perfect as a topping for snacks and, in combination with gherkins, can unfold its fresh, spicy flavour particularly well.
-Farmer ham can also be eaten hot like a roast.
+Farmer ham can be eaten cold and warm as a special treat.
+When cooled and thinly sliced, it is perfect as a topping for snacks and, in combination with gherkins, that can unfold its fresh, spicy flavour particularly well.
+Farmer ham can be eaten hot like a roast.
 Particularly demanding connoisseurs prefer this variant because it brings out the hearty and sweet flavours of this ham speciality in a particularly tasty way.